green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

 - `--full-docker-prune` Stop and remove all containers, build caches, volumes and images on the system
 - `--docker-prune` Prune all unassociated build caches, networks volumes and stopped containers on the system
 - `--skip-volume-inspect` Disable docker volume inspection.
 Can help if you encounter permission issues.
-- `--dev-flow-timetravel` Allows to repeat a failed flow or timetravel to beginning of flows or restart services
+- `--dev-flow-timetravel` Allows to repeat a failed flow or timetravel to beginning of flows.
+  + Note that process logging, SCI calculations, and notes extraction may be incomplete in timetravel mode
 - `--dev-no-metrics` Skips loading the metric providers.
 Runs will be faster, but you will have no metric
 - `--dev-no-sleeps` Removes all sleeps.
 Resulting measurement data will be skewed.
 - `--dev-no-phase-stats` Do not calculate phase stats.